resumentor-athaley-lagwankar/resumentor-athaley-lagwankar.github.io/README.md

-# Athaley-Lagwankar Resume and SoP reviews
+# ResuMentor: Athaley-Lagwankar Resume and SoP reviews

 We are offering profile-focused Resume and SoP reviews for students and early-career professionals applying to industry roles, placements, and higher-education programs (MS/PhD) in India and abroad!